gaberull/CountingCards/README.md

 - Select option from menu prompt to get optimal strategy for any hand against the dealer's shown card
 - Select option from menu prompt to get current count of deck
 - Select option from menu prompt to get the rules of the game
-- Computer players all play according to basic strategy for their hand vs the dealer's shown card
+- Computer players all play according to common basic strategy for their hand vs the dealer's shown card
 - In hand play options include:
     - Hit hand
     - Stand pat
     - Split hand
     - Double down
+        * split and double can be stacked like in a real game of blackjack
     - Strategy hint
+        * get basic strategy for the player's hand vs the dealer's shown card
+        * get adjusted strategy based on count of the deck vs dealer's shown card
     - Get current running count
     - List rules
     - Add funds
     - Quit
+- Net session results are displayed at end of game, when the quit option is requested

 ## Game of Blackjack Rules